daemonbsd56/nyx/README.md

 *Note: Now you are in the chroot environment, any command you run is executed the final, definitve Nyx system*

-* Install the package manager the "dirty way" in order to install the base system.
-Later on, scratchpkg will be installed again and will track all the installed packages.
+* Install the package manager the "dirty way" in order to track all installed base system packages.
+Later on, scratchpkg will be reinstalled and will get tracked.

 		# pushd nyx/scratchpkg
 		# ./INSTALL.sh